funkypenguin/feeling-responsive/_posts/projects/2008-07-25-bandersnatch.md

 ### What information is visible to the administrator?

 The administrator is able to view individual message logs.
-Administrators must &#8220;log in&#8221; in order to view logs.
+Administrators must "log in&#8221; in order to view logs.

 ### Privacy